The best free (and paid) sites for stock photos

 Biggest perks of using Adobe Stock:

-Prices start at $9.99 for a single image.
+Prices start at $39.59 per month for 10 images or one video.
 Find out more here.

 Screenshot of Adobe's homepage